 But, what about a tough decision that a company knows will not be received well by the customer, such as a price increase?
 Raising prices may not make the customer happy, but what if the company doesn’t take this action?
 If the price doesn’t go up, in order to continue to sell the same product profitably, something else may have to give.
 Not raising the price might mean a compromise in quality or service.
 The choice to raise prices, even knowing the customer will not be happy, may have to be done.
 Or maybe it’s a decision about something behind the scenes that the customer won’t see, but may still may have a negative impact on the customer, maybe even worse than the customer’s concern over a price increase.
 But these decisions are always made with the customer in mind, even if we know they are not going to be positively received by the customer.

 Customer centricity shouldn’t be a concept that is just bantered around.
-It should be woven into the very fiber of the organization’s culture.
+Being a customer-centric company should be woven into the very fiber of the organization’s culture.
 Every employee must be a part of this culture that permeates throughout the organization.
 The best companies do this.
 So, if you haven’t already done so, make the decision for your organization to be customer-focused.
 It will positively impact your customers, your employees and your bottom line.

 (Copyright © MMXVII, Shep Hyken)